 The Facility contains both affirmative and negative covenants.
 Covenants include, but are not limited to, limitations on the Company's and its subsidiaries' ability to incur liens, incur additional indebtedness, make certain restricted payments, merge or consolidate and make disposition of assets.
-In addition, the Facility requires us to comply with financial covenants limiting the Company's total funded debt, minimum interest coverage ratio and maximum leverage ratio.
-The Company was in compliance with all financial covenants under the Facility as of August 26, 2017.
+In addition, the Facility requires the Company to comply with financial covenants limiting the Company's total funded debt, minimum interest coverage ratio and maximum leverage ratio.
+The Company was in compliance with all financial covenants under the Facility as of November 25, 2017.

 Upon the occurrence of an event of default under the Facility, the lender may cease making loans, terminate the Facility and declare all amounts outstanding to be immediately due and payable.
-The Facility specifies a number of events of default (some of which are subject to applicable grace or cure periods), including, among other things, non-payment defaults, covenant defaults to other material indebtedness, bankruptcy and insolvency defaults and material judgment defaults.
+The Facility specifies a number of events of default (some of which are subject to applicable grace or cure periods), including, among other things, non-payment defaults, covenant defaults, cross-defaults to other material indebtedness, bankruptcy and insolvency defaults and material judgment defaults.

-The Company's borrowings on the Facility are \$48.0 million as of August 26, 2017; the Company used the funds in fiscal 2017 to fund a portion of the purchase price of its modified Dutch auction tender offer held in November 2016.
-In addition, the Company also has \$1.0 million of outstanding letters of credit issued under the Facility.
-The Company has \$41.0 million remaining to borrow under the Revolving Loan and \$30.0 million remaining under the Reducing Revolving Loan as of August 26, 2017.
-As of August 26, 2017, the interest rate on the Company's borrowings was 2.6% on one tranche of \$24.0 million based on a 3-month LIBOR plus 1.25% and 2.5% on a second tranche of \$24.0 million based on a 3-month LIBOR plus 1.25%.
+The Company's borrowings on the Facility were \$48.0 million as of November 25, 2017; the Company used the funds in fiscal 2017 to fund a portion of the purchase price of its modified Dutch auction tender offer held in November 2016.
+In addition, the Company has \$1.0 million of outstanding letters of credit issued under the Facility.
+The Company has \$41.0 million remaining to borrow under the Revolving Loan and \$30.0 million remaining under the Reducing Revolving Loan as of November 25, 2017.
+As of November 25, 2017, the interest rate on the Company's borrowings was 2.9% on one tranche of \$24.0 million based on a 3-month LIBOR plus 1.50% and 2.8% on a second tranche of \$24.0 million based on a 3-month LIBOR plus 1.50%.

-6. Stockholders' Equity
+7. Stockholders' Equity